RickGelhausen/HRIBO_ReadTheDocs/docs/source/analysis-results.rst

 *************

 An overview table containing all information gathered from the prediction tools and differential expression analysis.
-The contents of this table change depending on which :ref:`options <workflow-configuration:Workflow configuration>` are set.
+The contents of this table change depending on which :ref:`options <source/workflow-configuration:Workflow configuration>` are set.
 The overview table for the default workflow will contain annotation. reparation, deepribo and differential expression output.

 +-------------------------------------------+-----------------------------------------------------------------------------+